 Jaczko cast the lone dissenting vote against the new licenses, drawing ire from the industry and Republicans.

-Uncomfortable hearings on Capitol Hill followed, where the commissioners detailed their concerns, and Republicans grilled Jaczko.
+Uncomfortable congressional hearings followed with the commissioners detailing their concerns and Republicans grilling Jaczko.

 At the time, Bill Daley, then White House chief of staff, expressed his support for Jaczko and urged the commissioners to get along, perhaps with help from a mediator.

 But the rancor did not fade.
 Republicans helped revive the story when the White House was slow to renominate Svinicki this spring.
 House Republicans had a hearing planned for next week expected to focus on Jaczko’s tactics.

 The inner turmoil at the NRC first attracted public scrutiny a year ago when the agency’s inspector general, an internal watchdog, released a report that described Jaczko as someone who often lost his temper and used threats and intimidation to try to get his way.

 The NRC’s inspector general is expected to release a follow-up report about Jaczko’s leadership style soon, although the timing and content of the report is not clear.

 Jaczko told Reuters he had not seen the report and said he would not see it until it is final.